nukleus-ecu/epicodr/README.md

 ## :hammer: How to use this package

-Using this package, you can import NAPKON data exported from SecuTrial by the Transfer-Office, set variable and value labels, format date variables, perform primary coding, as well as export the data, e.g. in SPSS format.
+Using this package, you can import SÜP, HAP and POP data exported from SecuTrial by the Transfer-Office, set variable and value labels, format date variables, perform primary coding, as well as export the data, e.g. in SPSS format.

+### Tutorial
+You can find a tutorial on how to use this package on YouTube at [NUKLEUS ECU](https://www.youtube.com/watch?v=WAY-DGsRYqU).

 ### Step-by-Step Guide